Pawelok35/GitJournal/README.md

 **Summary**: Today was dedicated to reviewing and reinforcing the entire module, focusing on the key components such as the `Product` class, `constructor`, `renderInMenu()`, and `initAccordion()`.
 This review ensured that the newly learned concepts and functionality are solidified and well understood.

+## Day 30 - 2024-10-08

+1. **Iterating through categories and options**:
+   - Today, I learned how to iterate over product option categories (e.g., sauce, toppings, crust) and then through the individual options within those categories (e.g., tomato, cream for sauce).
+   - I realized the importance of first selecting the category and then its sub-options to have full control over all possible product configurations.

+2. **Checking selected options**:
+   - I learned how to check if an option was selected by the user using the `formData` object and also how to verify if the option was a default selection.
+   - If an option is selected and was not default, its price is added to the total product price.
+   - If a default option is deselected, its price is subtracted from the total price.

+3. **Increasing and decreasing the price**:
+   - This logic allowed me to learn how to manipulate the total price dynamically based on selected or deselected options.

+4. **Writing comments and code translation**:
+   - I practiced writing comments to better understand the code’s functionality and translated these comments into English, which is helpful when working with international teams or codebases.

+**Key concepts**:
+   - **formData object**: Contains form data that reflects the user's selections.
+   - **Default options**: These are pre-selected options that influence the initial product price.
+   - **Price recalculation algorithm**: Adjusts the product’s price dynamically based on selected or deselected options.

+**Summary**:
+   - Today’s learning focused on understanding the mechanism of dynamically recalculating product prices based on user selections.
+We iterated over product categories and options, learned how to check selected options, and applied this knowledge to adjust the total price accordingly.

 ...

 ## Key Learning Areas 🔐